Sports in Arizona: Individual sports

 Due to its numerous golf courses, Arizona is home to several stops on the PGA Tour, most notably the Phoenix Open, held at the TPC of Scottsdale, and the WGC-Accenture Match Play Championship at the Ritz-Carlton Golf Club in Marana.
+The LPGA Tour's Ford Championship is held at Whirlwind Golf Club in Chandler.
 The lower-level Cactus Tour, for women golfers, is mostly in Arizona.

 Auto racing is another sport known in the state.
 Phoenix International Raceway in Avondale is home to NASCAR race weekends twice a year.
 Firebird International Raceway near Chandler is home to drag racing, off-road racing and other motorsport events.

 Baseball

 Arizona is a popular location for Major League Baseball spring training, as it is the site of the Cactus League.
 The only other location for spring training is in Florida with the Grapefruit League.
 In 2009, the Los Angeles Dodgers opened a new spring training facility in Phoenix owned by Glendale, making them the 14th team in Arizona.
 Spring training has been somewhat of a tradition in Arizona since 1947 (i.e. the Cleveland Indians in Tucson until 1991, and the San Diego Padres in Yuma until 1992) despite the fact that the state did not have its own major league team until the state was awarded the Diamondbacks in Phoenix as an expansion team.
 The state currently hosts the following teams for spring training: